MisterXY89/chat-doc/README.md

 This project is being implemented in context of the course "Applied Deep Learning" at the Technical University of Vienna.
 The goal of this specific project is to fine-tune Llama2 model for a medical chat-application, a "Chat-Doc".

+> If you want to read more about the 'DELIVER' part of this projext, please see [DELIVER.md](htpps://github.com/MisterXY89/blob/main/DELIVER.md) or the `chat_doc/app/` folder.
+>
 > If you want to read more about the of 'HACKING' part of this project, please see [HACKING.md](https://github.com/MisterXY89/chat-doc/blob/main/HACKING.md).
 >
 > If you want to read the proposal of this project, please see [INITIATE.md](https://github.com/MisterXY89/chat-doc/blob/main/INITIATE.md).